Campsites in the Peak District

 Remember you can always look at our What's on area to find local events and attractions.

 This campsite is a perfect base for exploring the Derbyshire peaks and dales, close to the market town of Ashbourne.
-Pets are welcome at the site and there is the facility to stable horses during your visit.
 There are good facilities for children with their own play area and a dedicated field for ball games.
 The surrounding area is home to a number of National Trust properties, including the 18th century mansion of Kedleston Hall and Sudbury Hall, with its Museum of Childhood.
 Other local attractions include Gulliver’s Theme Park, and the stately homes of Haddon Hall and Chatsworth House.

 This is a truly back to nature campsite, without a toilet or shower block, making it a perfect place for those looking to get away from it all – even in the height of the season.
 Set in the heart of the Peak District National Park, this site is in a beautiful location directly accessible to the most stunning walks that the area has to offer; a walking guidebook is available from the onsite shop.
 A fish and chip van visits regularly, and is enjoyed by many happy campers!
 The town of Bakewell with its thriving market is just over five miles from the site, and is accessible by bus.

 Situated south of the Forest of Bowland, this campsite is tranquil, peaceful and close enough to the Lancashire coast to make a day trip highly worthwhile.
 The site has a riverside setting, which provides some lovely walks among nature, you can also ask at reception for information on day permits for fishing.
 The Ribble Valley Sculpture Trail exhibits the work of local artists and the nearby Pendle Hill has spectacular views; if the weather is good you can see all the way to the coast.
 Other attractions nearby include Knowsley Safari Park, the Imperial War Museum North and Brontë Parsonage Museum.